ofirgady/ofirgady/README.md

 - 🧠 Specializing in React, Angular, and Node.js
 - 🧰 Developed custom tools in the Israeli Air Force that **saved hours of daily IT workload**
-- 🧑‍🤝‍🧑 Contributed to a volunteer project recognized with an **IT Award for excellence**
+- 🧑‍🤝‍🧑 Contributed to a volunteer project recognized with an **IT Award for excellence in computing**
-- 🎤 Delivered educational programs and led workshops as a representative of the **Jewish Agency in Canada**

 ---